 Consumers are, well, everything.
 They drive industries forward, shift them around, and even have the power to phase some out.
 Businesses need to understand their current and prospective consumers in order to effectively market products and grow their company.
 In CBD, consumers don’t know what products they want because they don’t know what is possible.
 In emerging industries, the best companies look to survey results, social data, as well as public information to get a handle on the CBD consumer.

 Brands aim to make decisions from their own consumer data (assuming they can pull insights in a clean manner).
 The challenge, however, comes from ensuring this data is truly representative of this rapidly moving market, as well as extracting the proper insights that put your company in good position to succeed.
+Consumer segments can change rapidly and it's crucial for brands to identify and understand the right ones.

 Consumer insights provide a complete view of the types of people that could be your next customers, fueling impactful messaging, compelling products, and greater returns.